uzh-dqbm-cmi/cfDNA-Flow/README.md

 Users can choose from the following genome builds: hg19, hg38, hg19decoy, and hg38noalt.

 ### 2.3 Post-Alignment Filtering and GC bias correction
-The pipeline utilizes the BWA-MEM software for alignment, followed by extensive post-alignment filtering steps to ensure reliable alignments.
+The pipeline uses the BWA software for alignment, followed by extensive post-alignment filtering steps to ensure reliable alignments.
 Users can define specific filtering criteria to remove low-quality or ambiguous reads, such as secondary alignments, reads with insertion or deletion, and reads with low mapping qualities.
 Additionally, the pipeline offers an option to correct for GC bias.

 ## 3. Usage
 To use cfDNA-Flow, follow these steps: